• 10.00am - 5.30pm

 Introduction

-The National Army Museum (NAM) has taken, and continues to take steps to understand and minimise the potential risk of modern slavery in its business and supply chains.
+The National Army Museum has taken, and continues to take steps to understand and minimise the potential risk of modern slavery in its business and supply chains.

-Modern slavery encompasses slavery, forced and compulsory labour and human trafficking.
+Modern slavery encompasses slavery, forced and compulsory labour, and human trafficking.

 Our commitment to the principles of the Modern Slavery Act 2015

-As an equal opportunities employer, the NAM is committed to creating and ensuring a non-discriminatory, inclusive and respectful working environment for our staff, where they feel confident to raise concerns without fear of reprisal.
+As an equal opportunities employer, the Museum is committed to creating and ensuring a non-discriminatory, inclusive and respectful working environment for our staff, where they feel confident to raise concerns without fear of reprisal.

 Our recruitment and people management processes are designed to ensure that all prospective employees are legally entitled to work in the UK and to safeguard employees from any abuse of coercion.